Family Status Discrimination Ontario

 The employee must first prove that the workplace policy in question does in fact adversely affect their childcare responsibilities.
 To meet this standard, the employee must establish that the child is under their legal care and that they are responsible for the child’s care.
 Being a parent or legal guardian undoubtedly meets this criterion.
 There must also be a reasonable effort to make alternative childcare arrangements by the employee.
 This may include arranging for daycare, a relative or spouse to care for the child during required hours of work, and so forth.
 If such arrangements are not possible, the employer then has the duty to provide ‘reasonable accommodation’ to the point of ‘undue hardship’.

-‘Undue hardship’ is an elusive standard that many times requires the advice of a legal expert.
+‘Undue hardship’ is an elusive standard that many times requires the advice of an experienced employment lawyer.
 This does require, however, for an employer to make a meaningful effort to accommodate childcare needs.
 This may include a flexible scheduling arrangement, for instance, that would allow the employee to fulfill their work obligations and meet their childcare duties.
 If the accommodation can be made without hurting the business, then the employer unquestionably must provide accommodation.

 For example, suppose an employee had always worked a shift of 8 am – 4 pm.
 Eventually, this employee is required to work from 12 pm – 8 pm.
 The employee puts forth an effort to arrange for relatives to care for the child during the evening, however, this is unsustainable.
 There are also no daycare options available during this time.
 If the employer can provide the employee with a scheduling alternative to accommodate childcare needs without hurting the business, then the employer here must accommodate.
 When the business may suffer is where the standard becomes more uncertain.
 For instance, how much hardship is the employer required to sustain in making accommodations?
-If you are faced with such a situation, please seek the assistance of a legal expert.
+If you are faced with such a situation, please seek the assistance of Whitten & Lublin’s team of proficient employment lawyers.

 Don’t leave your constructive dismissal case to chance.
-Consult with a lawyer with expertise at Whitten & Lublin Employment & Labour Lawyers.
+Consult with a lawyer with the right skills and experience at Whitten & Lublin Employment & Labour Lawyers.
 To book a consultation please contact us online or by phone at (866) 658-6811 or (416) 640-2667 today!

 Why Clients Choose Us?